Almarch/pygotchi/README.md

 - structure the deployment with docker-compose ✅
 - encrypt the connection (https) ✅
-- add keycloak to the stack ❌
+- add keycloak to the stack :
-    - stuck at https://localhost/auth/admin/master/console/ => Loading the administration console
+    - keycloak works as standalone ✅
+    - but needs appropriate nginx config ❌

 <br>
 <br>